Contemporary Landscape Artists

 We first started collaborating together while students at Ravensbourne College of Art in London, in 1984, documenting a 6-week circuitous hitch-hiking journey from the UK to Greece.

-During that trip we were arrested as potential enemies of the state by police in Niš - then a city in Yugoslavia but now part of Serbia as a result of shifting geo-political borders - for photographing in an [unmarked] apparently restricted area near a train station.
-Once the situation was recognised as a misunderstanding we were eventually released, after several hours of detention.
-In attempting to recall details of that event later, our attention was drawn to the notion and concept of defined location in actual and (re)imagined place; of concrete, intangible and invisible boundaries; in the veracity, unreliability, ephemeral and transient nature of memory and re-lived experience.
-These issues have since remained an overarching constant in our practice.
+Not long after, while attempting to record and recall details of that event as part of our project - and with Vic’s voice still fresh in our heads - our attention was drawn to the notion and concept of defined location in actual and (re)imagined place; of concrete, intangible and invisible boundaries; in the veracity, unreliability, ephemeral and transient nature of memory and re-lived experience.
+These foundational issues have since remained an overarching constant in the evolution of our practice.

 We collectively describe the work within our ongoing and constantly evolving creative project as ‘Landscapes in Motion’ and it has taken us around the world for over 40 years.